Football stocks: Which clubs can you trade on the markets?

 On April 18, 2021, dramatic proposals threatened to shake up the status quo at the top table in Europe as 12 clubs announced they would be joining a so-called breakaway "Super League".
 Players, managers and in particular fans reacted with fury and dismay - and the whole plan was embarrassingly shelved a few days later.

-Shares in Juventus, Borussia Dortmund and Manchester United all showed impressive rises on April 19, 2021, the first full day of trading since the Super League announcement.
+Shares in Juventus, Borussia Dortmund and Manchester United all showed impressive rises on April 19, 2021, the first full day of trading after the Super League announcement.

 Manchester United: The biggest player in the football stock market